liseman/growerbot/electric imp source/readme.md

-# Using the electric Imp with thegrower bot
+# Using the electric Imp with the growerbot

 ## For starters